awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 - Interview
 ---

 If you have experience in the software engineering field, an interview process can test the experience you have; projects, production scenarios, designs.
 Unfortunately, for junior positions and those out of college, there isn't much to test for.
 Since most are computer scientists, you could test knowledge of algorithms and data structures but does that really prove the ability of a candidate?
 Knowing the upper bound complexity of an algorithm's runtime is important but what about when a constant multiplying factor means the difference between production being up and down.
-We don't have a solution for the Travelling Salesman Problem but we have very good and practical approximations (e.g. flight scheduling).
+We don't have a solution for the Traveling Salesman Problem but we have very good and practical approximations (e.g. flight scheduling).

 As an engineer, we have to think about what is the best approximation and trade offs among different solutions when posed with a hard problem.
 While the CS field greatly informs software engineering and provides it with a fundamental basis to extend from, it doesn't wholly prepare a junior software engineer for working in the field, especially in the parts that matter the most.

 So what does this have to do with interviewing software engineers?
 Well it's hard because they have little to no experience.
 That isn't their fault.
-It is just the difficult situation that interviewers and interivewees find themselves in.
+It is just the difficult situation that interviewers and interviewees find themselves in.
 What's worse is that there are good jobs out there but the candidate ends up having a terrible interviewer.

 ## Dynamics